cialoo/Juice-Shop-Walkthrough/README.md

 - observation - appliaciotn give access to files without any access control checks.

 **Conclusions**
-The appliacation is vulnerable to IDOR (Insecure Direct Object Reference).
+The application is vulnerable to IDOR (Insecure Direct Object Reference).
 Obtaining "Order ID" give us access to information about expected delivery, items in the order, price, quantity, bonus points earned, e-mail address and date of order.

+##

+**Goal:** Verification of password hashing mechanism.

+**1.** Check password length using SQL Injection: "1@1.pl' AND LENGTH(password) = 32 --" in the username field.
+- result - successful, password length is 32 characters.
+- observation - MD5 hashes have the same length of 32 characters.

+**2.** Convert known password "11111" to its MD5 hash "b0baee9d279d34fa1dfd71aadb908c3f" and attempt authentication using SQL Injection: "1@1.pl' AND password = 'b0baee9d279d34fa1dfd71aadb908c3f'--" in the username field.
+- result - successful authentication.
+- observation - the application compares the provided value directly with the stored MD5 hash.

+**Conclusion**
+The application uses unsalted MD5 hashing for password storage.
+This allows an attacker to verify password hashes via SQL Injection and potentially recover plaintext passwords of the users.
+This significantly increases the impact of the SQL Injection vulnerability.

 ##